Goom11/VimTalk/README.md

 ## Instructions

 1. Clone this repo
-2. Run the install script
+2. Use this .vimrc for your own